Belleville is the neighborhood in Paris where you’ll make surprising discoveries

 Belleville: a historic Parisian neighborhood

-With its bohemian soul and its artistic fervor, this neighborhood is home to lots of artists’ studios and richly decorated with temporary graffiti.
+With its bohemian soul and its artistic fervor, this neighborhood is home to lots of artists’ studios and is richly decorated with street art.

 Unsurprisingly, Edith Piaf, the world-famous French singer, was born here.